ICB-DCM/Shiny-Calorie-Wrapper/README.md

 ## Notes

-Currently only installers for the latest development version from branch `with_metadata_sheet` of the CALOR app are available and named as version 1.0.0.
+1. Currently only installers for the latest development version from branch `with_metadata_sheet` of the CALOR app are available and named as version 1.0.0.
 Versions based on tags have to be integrated, see issue https://github.com/stephanmg/shiny-electron-wrapper/issues/3.

+2. When Docker Desktop not available, user will be prompted to download and install Docker Desktop.
+App will then need to be re-started after installation of Docker Desktop.

 ## Citation
 TBD